Acts of Vengeance (film): Plot

 Frank attempts to find the potential witness who lives in a makeshift shelter, but he loses him.
 As he drives Alma home later, she reveals that the shelter Frank investigated was the home of a man called “Mr. Shivers” (Clint Dyer), who works as a cook at the local diner.
 After he drops Alma off, Russian gang members appear and ask Alma if she is going to continue supplying drugs to them.
 Frank suddenly appears and incapacitates them.
-She explains that she worked with them for a year, stealing drugs from the hospital for them.
+She explains that she worked with them for a year, stealing drugs from her hospital for them.
 Frank takes her to his home for her safety.

 Frank finds Mr. Shivers working in the kitchen of a diner; they fight.
 Frank shows his family picture to Shivers, who witnessed the murders from his shelter.
 Shivers says that a police officer committed the murders.
 Frank then sneaks into the police station and finds that Hank Strode was assigned to patrol that particular district on the night of the murders.

 After several days of following Strode, Frank enters Strode's house and finds a police jacket with gold fibers coming loose from an embroidered sleeve badge.
-Frank also finds a bag that contains magazines with Frank on the cover, news articles about Strode's 12-year-old daughter's murder, and Frank's legal defense of the suspect, who was freed on a technicality.
+Frank also finds a bag that contains magazines with Frank on the cover, news articles about Strode's 12-twelve-year-old's murder, and Frank's legal defense of the suspect, who was freed on a technicality.
 Strode wanted Frank to suffer for freeing the suspect, and he wanted Frank to know what Strode felt.
 Frank leaves a note for Strode, saying that he will meet at a warehouse.
 As Strode arrives, a fight ensues, leaving both injured.
 Managing to subdue Strode, Frank overcomes his desire to kill him upon remembering Aurelius’ quote, “The best revenge is to be unlike your enemy,” and instead knocks Strode out.

 Later, after Strode's trial and conviction, Frank and Alma visit the graves of his wife and daughter, where Frank finally ends his vow of silence by saying "I love you" to his family's graves.